Oral presentation instructions

 - Include a good combination of words, pictures, and graphics.
 Variety keeps the presentation interesting.

 - Slides are designed to supplement your presentation, not to BE your presentation.
-Keep it simple, and don't read your presentation word for word from your slides.
+Keep it simple, and don't read your presentation word for word from your slides – this bores the audience.

 - Fill out a storyboard before you begin to put your presentation together.
-It will help you stay organized, and things will get done faster.
+It will help it to stay structured, relevant and things will get done faster.

-- Don't talk to the screen; maintain eye contact with the audience.
+- Don't talk to the screen; interact and maintain eye contact with the audience.

-- Use a laser pointer to indicate salient features of the slide as you speak (there will be one provided in the session room).
+- Use a laser pointer to indicate most prominent features of the slide as you speak (there will be one provided in the session room).

 Poster presentation instructions

-Your poster will be exhibited during the conference.
+- Your poster will be exhibited during the conference poster session.
 Authors are expected to be at their poster during the session.

 Dimensions and format: